-You don't need to nuke every shot to stand a chance of posting low scores
+You don't need to nuke every shot to stand a chance of posting low scores.

-Having good course management can save you planty of shots on the golf course.
+Having good course management can save you plenty of shots on the golf course.
 Some amateur golfers I speak to during lessons and those I see on the course seem to be fairly obsessed with distance.

 They either have a burning desire to drive a par-4 or want to get as close to the green as possible in two shots on a par-5.
-There's nothing wrong with wanting more power and trying to add yards - it has it benefits - but it is very important to remember that both those decisions can lead to trouble.
+There's nothing wrong with wanting more power and trying to add yards - it has its benefits - but it is very important to remember that both those decisions can lead to trouble.

 Before trying to drive a par-4 or going for a par-5 in two shots, evaluate the risk and reward associated with each shot.

 Where possible, always try and play to your strengths.
 The majority of amateurs will be better at pitching the ball than playing out of bunkers.
 Therefore, when making a decision this should be taken into account.
-The picture to the right illustrates this.